meghandtb/docker-k8s/README.md

 Now we can see 3 replicas for the frontend pod and 2 for the backend one:
 <img width="668" height="251" alt="image" src="https://github.com/user-attachments/assets/8f769d5f-9403-4449-900d-f82a85cf7bb9" />

+Traffic flow:

+*User -->> Frontend Service*

+Users send requests to the frontend Service (LoadBalancer or NodePort depending on config).

+The Service routes traffic to one of the frontend Pods which runs the web app.

+*Frontend Pod -->> Backend Service*

+Inside the cluster, the frontend Pod connects to Redis using the backend Service hostname - *two-tier-app-backend*.

+Kubernetes DNS resolves that name to the ClusterIP of the backend Service.

+The request is forwarded to the backend pods running Redis.

+*Backend Pod (Redis) processes data*

+Redis stores or retrieves data and sends the response back to the frontend Pod.

+*Frontend Pod -->> User*

+The frontend Pod sends the result aka the API response of the web page and returns it to the user through the frontend Service.